ppy/osu-wiki/news/2026/2026-08-06-mappers-guild-summer-2026-priority-quests.md

 ### [Ranked Play: Peak](https://mappersguild.com/missions?id=6a7153a03a91cdc3bff041c9) ![silver icon](/wiki/shared/news/2023-08-29-changes-to-the-mappers-guild/silver-small.png)

 One of [Ranked Play](https://www.youtube.com/watch?v=FdAS8LHID9g)'s known issues is a lack of maps for top players.
-To help with that, you're going to **rank a map above 7 stars.** Keep in mind that Ranked Play map selection requires maps **between 1 and 5 minutes long!**
+To help with that, you're going to **rank a map above 7 stars**.
+Keep in mind that Ranked Play map selection requires maps **between 1 and 5 minutes long**!

 The [Ranking criteria](https://osu.ppy.sh/wiki/Ranking_criteria) will have more lenient spread rules soon, so you may want to bookmark the [related forum thread](https://osu.ppy.sh/community/forums/topics/2213552) to see how that may affect your mapping.